vg-json-data/sm-json-data/strats.md

 - _leaveWithRunway_: This indicates that a runway of a certain length is connected to the door, with which Samus can gain speed and run or jump through the door, among other possible actions.
 - _leaveShinecharged_: This indicates that it is possible to charge a shinespark and leave the room with a certain amount of time remaining on the shinecharge timer (e.g., so that a shinespark can be activated in the next room).
 - _leaveWithSpark_: This indicates that it is possible to shinespark through the door transition.
-- _leaveWithMoondance_: This indicates that is is possible to walk through the door with the stored velocity from setting up a Moondance clip.
+- _leaveWithStoredFallSpeed_: This indicates that is is possible to walk through the door with the stored velocity to clip through floor tiles using a Moonfall.
 - _leaveWithGModeSetup_: This indicates that Samus can take enemy damage through the door transition, to set up R-mode or direct G-mode in the next room.
 - _leaveWithGMode_: This indicates that Samus can carry G-mode into the next room (where it will become indirect G-mode).